niemopen/niem-naming-design-rules/ndr-feedback.md

 ## 3.3 Reuse of open standards

-- [ ] JSON Schema as a non-normative method to validate the content of JSON or YAML messages?
+- [x] JSON Schema as a non-normative method to validate the content of JSON or YAML messages?
-- [ ] Note about why JSON Schema is not a modeling formalism?
+- [ ] Note about why JSON Schema is not a modeling formalism? **Maybe in section 3.5?**

 ## 3.4 The NIEM metamodel